 The Native American Financial Services Association (NAFSA), an advocacy association advocating for responsible payday, installment, title loan and line-of-credit loan products, notes that “tribal online lending provides a critical economic lifeline for sovereign tribes in remote areas.”
-Revenue and profits generated by tribe payday and installment lending arms is used to fund tribal infrastructure as well as cultural, youth, employment and health care programs.
+Revenue and profits generated by tribe payday and installment lending arms are used to fund tribal infrastructure as well as cultural, youth, employment, and health care programs.

 Note: All Word Templates are editable for your private use.